 - Hero8 Black: Waterproof without additional housing.
 HyperSmooth 2.0, TimeWarp 2.0

 - Hero7 (White, Silver, Black): Waterproof to 33ft (10m) without additional housing.
 The GoPro SuperSuit is waterproof to 196ft (60m)

 All of the above options will give you great footage (4k capabilities).
 The Hero5 Black, and Hero6 have a screen, making them easier (in my opinion) to use.
-The stabilization is great with Hero5 and even better with Hero6.
+The stabilization is great with Hero5 and Hero6.
+It gets even better with Hero7 Black.

 While the above GoPro cameras are waterproof, if they are in a waterproof housing they will be able to take more of a beating, and will be able to go deeper without worry.

 Have you taken your GoPro surfing?
 What accessories and mounts did you use?
 Please share your tips below.
 Have a question about surfing with your GoPro?
 Join us in the comments.